0x31/paper-to-audio/README.md

 ## Optional configuration

-Currently, parameters are configured using environment variables instead of CLI options.
+Currently, parameters are configured using environment variables instead of command-line parameters.
 In addition to the OpenAI API key, the following environment variables can be set:

 ```sh
 GROBID_URL=http://localhost:8070 # defaults to https://kermitt2-grobid.hf.space